gatsbyjs/gatsby/docs/blog/2018-06-07-build-a-gatsby-blog-using-the-cosmic-js-source-plugin/index.md

 > _This article originally appears on [the Cosmic JS website](https://cosmicjs.com/articles/build-a-gatsby-blog-using-the-cosmic-js-source-plugin-jhzwvr45)_.

 In this tutorial, I'm going to show you how to create a simple but blazing fast blog using React, Gatsby, and [Cosmic JS](https://cosmicjs.com).
-Let’s get started.

 ## TL;DR
 [Download the GitHub repo.](https://github.com/cosmicjs/gatsby-blog-cosmicjs)